royvandam/rtti/README.md

  - Currently supports GCC/Clang based compilers
  - One convenience marco ¯\\_(ツ)_/¯

 Note: This project was initially inspired by open-hierarchy examples in the guidelines defined for RTTI by the LLVM project<sup>[1]</sup>.
 However this solution has one major drawback which is that the parent constructors are no longer accessible given that RTTI classes are injected in between the parent and child.
-The initial (working) implementation based on this design is still available for reference under git tag `llvm-style-inheritance`.
+An initial implementation of the RTTI library was based on this design and is still available for reference under git tag `llvm-style-inheritance`.

 [1] https://llvm.org/docs/HowToSetUpLLVMStyleRTTI.html